uptonking/note4yaoo/docs-react-p6-hooks .md

   - The **returned object will persist for the full lifetime** of the component.
   - A common use case is to access a child imperatively
   - If you pass a ref object to React with `<div ref={myRef} />` , React will set its `.current` property to the corresponding DOM node whenever that node changes.
-  - `useRef` is handy for keeping any mutable value around similar to how you’d use instance fields in classes.
+  - `useRef` is handy for keeping any mutable value around, similar to how you’d use instance fields in classes.
   - This works because `useRef()` creates a plain JavaScript object.
     - The only difference between `useRef()` and creating a `{current: ...}` object yourself is that `useRef` will give you the same ref object on every render.
   - `useRef` doesn’t notify you when its content changes.